-Opened in 2011, Al Qattara Arts Centre has been developed around the earlier Bayt Bin Ati al-Darmaki, a traditional mud-brick tower and house located on a mound overlooking the date-palm gardens of Qattara Oasis.
+Opened in 2011, Al Qattara Arts Centre has been developed around the historic Bayt Bin Ati al-Darmaki fort, also known as the Al Qattara Fort.
+Situated in Abu Dhabi’s green garden city and heritage heartland of Al Ain, about one and a half hours away from the capital, this traditional mud-brick tower and house is located on a mound overlooking the date-palm gardens of Qattara Oasis, which it was built to protect.

-Carefully restored traditional local architecture, the centre’s mandate is to provide a venue where arts and culture can be studied, practiced and developed by the entire UAE community.
+Showcasing carefully restored traditional local architecture, the centre aims to provide a family-friendly venue where arts and culture can be studied, practised and developed by the entire UAE community and visiting travellers.

-During the creation of the Qattara Arts Centre archaeological excavations revealed a five meter sequence of archaeological layers or ‘horizons’ reaching back from the Late Islamic period to the Iron Age, 3000 years ago.
-The Iron Age industrial installations forming the earliest phase of this sequence are displayed within a specially redesigned basement for presentation to the public as part of the wider interpretation of the archaeology of the site and the oases of Al Ain.
+During the creation of the Qattara Arts Centre, archaeological excavations revealed a five-metre sequence of archaeological layers or ‘horizons’ reaching back from the Late Islamic period to the Iron Age, some 3,000 years ago.
+The Iron Age industrial installations forming the earliest phase of this sequence are displayed within a specially redesigned basement.
+On show to the public, these emphasise Al Ain’s incredible archaeological finds and highlight the importance of the area, which is a UNESCO World Heritage Site, throughout the ages.

-The Centre offers extensive cultural and artistic programmes on local artistic tradition and practices.
-A dry studio is used for a variety of activities such as music classes and art crafting, while a wet studio is available for drawing and painting classes.
+The centre offers impressive cultural and artistic programmes covering local artistic traditions and practices perfect for people of all ages.
+A dry studio is used for a variety of activities, including music classes and art crafting, while a wet studio is available for drawing and painting.

-The centre also boasts a fully-equipped pottery studio, a digital room suitable for photography and computer classes, spacious calligraphy studio, an exhibition hall, and a café.
-Additionally, it includes a gallery, library and visitors reception area.
+The centre also boasts a fully-equipped pottery studio, a digital room suitable for photography and computer classes, a spacious calligraphy studio, an exhibition hall and a café.
+Additionally, it includes a gallery and library.